-Upon completion of this offering, based on our shares outstanding as of August 31, 2020, and assuming the conversion of certain of our outstanding convertible notes into an aggregate of 34,909 shares of common stock upon the closing of this offering, with a conversion share price based upon the assumed initial public offering price of \$11.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, 10,514,342 shares of our common stock will be outstanding, or 10,855,251 shares of common stock if the underwriters exercise their option to purchase additional shares in full to cover over-allotments, if any.
+Upon completion of this offering, based on our shares outstanding as of November 30, 2020, and assuming the conversion of certain of our outstanding convertible notes into an aggregate of 44,143 shares of common stock upon the closing of this offering, with a conversion share price at the initial public offering price of \$10.00 per share, 10,050,849 shares of our common stock will be outstanding, or 10,320,849 shares of common stock if the underwriters exercise their option to purchase additional shares in full to cover over-allotments, if any.
 All of the shares of common stock expected to be sold in this offering will be freely tradable without restriction or further registration under the Securities Act unless held by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
 The remaining outstanding shares of our common stock will be deemed "restricted securities" as that term is defined under Rule 144.
 Restricted securities may be sold in the public market only if their offer and sale is registered under the Securities Act or if the offer and sale of those securities qualify for an exemption from registration, including exemptions provided by Rules 144 and 701 under the Securities Act, which are summarized below.